Staff sergeant: History of title

 In origin, certain senior sergeants were assigned to administrative, supervisory, or other specialist duties as part of the staff of a British Army regiment.
 As such they held seniority over sergeants who were members of a battalion or company, and were paid correspondingly increased wages.
 Their seniority was indicated by a crown worn above the three sergeant's stripes on their uniform rank markings.

 Military rank

 Australia

-In the Australian Army and Cadets, the rank of staff sergeant is being phased out from about 2015.
+In the Australian Army and Cadets, the rank of staff sergeant was being phased out from about 2015.
 It was usually held by the company quartermaster sergeant or the holders of other administrative roles.
 Staff sergeants are always addressed as "Staff Sergeant" or "Staff", never as "Sergeant", as it degrades their rank.
 "Chief" is another nickname though this is only used for the company chief clerk (in some instances the chief clerk role can be filled by another non-commissioned rank (but not warrant officer) and still be referred to as "Chief").
 A staff sergeant ranks above sergeant and below warrant officer class 2.